The Action Gap

 One pattern keeps repeating.

-Across companies of all sizes, the gap between what a brand intends and what actually happens on the frontline has never fully closed.
+Across companies of all sizes, the gap between what a brand intends and what actually happens throughout the organisation, especially on the frontline, never fully closes.
 The further you get from the CEO, the more diluted the passion and the action become.
-The further you get from headquarters, the worse it gets.
-Most strategies fail at the execution.
+The further you get from headquarters, the more diluted the execution gets from the strategy.
+Regionalisation gets the blame, but the gap usually starts much closer to home.

 What are we trying to achieve this year?

-How would you know, on your shift today, that you are helping?
+How would you know that you are contributing to the goal?

 What gets in your way when you try?